 Today if we look at just North America alone, no one except QuickBooks Online has more online paying subscribers than FreshBooks, making FreshBooks the #1 cloud accounting specialist for small business owners.

-I notice that in the above screen shot of their home page it says "Hello to Cloud Accounting".
+FreshBooks had been always about online invoicing, but in that open letter, declared itself "cloud accounting".
+Using that terminology, I will judge FreshBooks as a "cloud accounting" (online accounting) software provider.I notice that in the above screen shot of their home page it says "Hello to Cloud Accounting".
 Under that it's "Join over 5 million people using FreshBooks to make billing painless".
 So, a bit of the new, a bit of the old.go back to top

 FreshBooks, using my broadband internet connection, is basically as responsive as desktop software applications that I use.
 So, no complaints with speed over here.